Johan Sverdrup oil field

 The Johan Sverdrup oil field (Sverdrup Field) is an oil field in the North Sea, about 140 km west of Stavanger, Norway.
-The field lies in two different production licenses and consists of two different discoveries called Avaldsnes (where Lundin Petroleum is the operator) and Aldous Major South (where Statoil - now known as Equinor - is operator).
-When it was revealed that these discoveries constituted one single field, it was renamed Johan Sverdrup after the father of Norwegian parliamentarism.
+The field lies in two different production licenses and consists of two different discoveries called Avaldsnes (where Aker BP is the operator) and Aldous Major South (where Statoil - now known as Equinor - is the operator).
+When it was revealed that these discoveries constituted a single field, it was renamed Johan Sverdrup after the father of Norwegian parliamentarism.
 The field has not yet been unitized between production licenses 501, 501B, and 265.
 Johan Sverdrup is expected to hold 426 L of oil.
-According to Statoil, the field is in 110 to 120 metres water depth, and the reservoir is at 1900 meters depth.
+According to Statoil, the field is in 110 to 120 metres water depth, and the reservoir is at 1,900 meters depth.

 Field development

-In March 2012, after a signing of a pre-unit agreement between the different licensees, Statoil (now Equinor) was appointed working operator.
+In March 2012, after the signing of a pre-unit agreement between the different licensees, Statoil (now Equinor) was appointed working operator.
 Production began in 2019.
-Originally peak production was estimated to be over 500000 oilbbl/d, which will make it by far the largest producing oil field in the North Sea by the time it reaches its peak.
-However, the field continuously exceeded such original expectations, and as in June 2021, a new peak increase from 720 to 755 thousand bpd is announced by Equinor for Phase 2.
+Originally, peak production was estimated to be over 500000 oilbbl/d, which would make it by far the largest producing oil field in the North Sea by the time it reaches its peak.
+However, the field continuously exceeded such original expectations, and as in June 2021, a new peak increase from 720 to 755 thousand bpd was announced by Equinor for Phase 2.
 The oil produced at the field will be transported by pipelines to the Mongstad refinery where it will be shipped and refined.

 The first stage of development Phase 1 will consist of four-platform field hub producing 440,000 barrels per day after startup in late 2019.
 Its front-end engineering and design work was awarded to Aker Solutions, who were also awarded the contract for the detailed engineering phase in January 2015.
 The platform jacket work for 3 Platforms (P1, DP and RP) was awarded to Kværner built in Verdal Yard near Trondheim.

 Dragados was awarded the contract for the LQ jacket to be built in Spain.